-7.4.2 Design and layout alternatives: Rail yard
+7.4.2 Design and layout alternatives: Railway yard/rail siding

-The placement of the rail yard infrastructure and associated infrastructure is constrained by the space available at the proposed location.
-The design and layout of the proposed rail yard has therefore already been optimised to maximise the use of available space while dealing with the alignment constraints of connecting to existing and already operational infrastructure.
-As such no design or layout alternatives could be considered for the proposed rail yard infrastructure and associated infrastructure.
+The placement of the railway yard infrastructure and associated infrastructure is constrained by the space available at the proposed location.
+The design and layout of the proposed railway yard has therefore already been optimised to maximise the use of available space while dealing with the alignment constraints of connecting to existing and already operational infrastructure.
+As such no design or layout alternatives could be considered for the proposed railway yard infrastructure and associated infrastructure.